-Achilles tendinitis is what happens when the Achilles tendon is overused.
+Achilles tendinitis is the result of strain or overuse of the Achilles tendon.
+This causes swelling and sometimes small tears within the tendon.
 The Achilles tendon is the specific tissue that connects your calf muscles at the back of the lower leg to your heel bone.
-This condition is most often found in runners who have recently and suddenly increased the duration and intensity of their runs.
+This condition is often found in runners who have recently and suddenly increased the duration and intensity of their runs.

 What Are the Symptoms of Achilles Tendinitis?